Board of Directors

 Susan Pettit, Esq., Vice President Susan brings extensive legal knowledge to the Miss Pennsylvania Scholarship Foundation.
 An attorney licensed to practice in Pennsylvania, Sue brings a proven track record for supervising large groups of people as well as strong skills in negotiation, analytics, and written communication.
 She is an adjunct professor at Northampton Community College, where she conducts on-campus and online learning classes in Business Law, and is employed by the United States Tennis Association, serving as Area League Coordinator (legal counsel) for the past five years.

-John A. Klinedinst, PE, Treasurer John is Chief Administrative Officer for C.S.
+John A. Klinedinst, PE, Secretary John is Chief Administrative Officer for C.S.
 Davidson, Inc., a Pennsylvania-based engineering firm.
 He has also served as president and CEO of the company.
 John brings a deep resume of experience in nonprofit management and board governance, having served as president or chairperson of myriad nonprofit organizations.
 John was active in launching the Miss Baltimore County Scholarship Program, part of the Miss Maryland organization (Miss Greater Baltimore, Miss Charm City), and has also served as a judge for many local competitions.
 He is graduate of Penn State University, a licensed professional engineer, recipient of the Sertoma International President’s Lifetime Achievement Award, NSPE Engineer of the Year, and recipient of the Four Chaplains Legion of Honor Award, among others.

 Robert “Bob” White, Director of Field Operations A proud graduate of Penn State University with a degree in Journalism and a minor in history, Bob works for Ashfield Healthcare as a Talent Acquisition Associate.
 He has been involved in the Miss America program at every level, including stage crew, committee member, President, program book chairman, state Board member, and state field director.
 He has also judged local Miss America preliminary competitions in Delaware, New York and New Hampshire.
 Bob loves all things “Philly” and is an avid Eagles and Phillies fan!